JonCerruti/README-Generator/utils/Sample-Readme.md

 ---

 ## Usage
-This application is used to creTE awesome readme files for all of your future projects.
+This application is used to create awesome readme files for all of your future projects.

 ---